-As the following graph illustrates, both projections forecast a slight increase across the 10 year period based upon the historical enrollment trends and projected new residential development.
+As the following graph illustrates, overall the projections forecast an increase across the 10-year period based upon the historical enrollment trends and any projected new residential development.

 The tables below compare the Conservative and Moderate enrollment projections by key grade level groupings.
 Projected changes in enrollment at Kindergarten or lower grade level groupings will eventually impact total district enrollment.